ocaml/v2.ocaml.org/CONTRIBUTING.md

 This site is built using a Makefile.
 This is a way of organising commands to build large code-bases.
 Most users shouldn't have to worry too much about the inner mechanisms of these files but the main commands you want are:

- - `make local`: this is the default target (i.e. if you run `make` it will be doing `make local`) the main difference here is that an extra step is run the "relativises" the URLs.
+ - `make local`: this is the default target (i.e. if you run `make` it will be doing `make local`) the main difference between this command and the one used for production is that an extra step is run that "relativises" the URLs.
 Instead of links being `/learn` they could be `../../learn` depending on which page you are in.
 This means you can just open the `index.html` page in your browser without having to run any server.
- - `make production`: This make target builds the production website, this won't relative the URLs.
+ - `make production`: This make target builds the production website, this won't "relativise" the URLs.
 If you want to test this site you will have to run a web-server on your machine, of which there are plenty of options.
 One of the dependencies of this site is `cohttp-lwt-unix` which actually provides just this functionality.
 You can build the site as production, then run `cohttp-server-lwt ./ocaml.org` and navigate to http://localhost:8080/ to see the site live.
  - `make deps`: We've already encountered this target, it ensures you have all of the correct dependencies to build the site.
  - `make clean`: This will completely remove all of the build artifacts, this can be useful but also it removes the cached blog feeds so rebuilding can take a lot longer.

 ### Development Process

-This site was built quite a while ago so it doesn't have the more modern features of hot-reloading and the like.
+This site was built quite a while ago so it doesn't have the modern features of hot-reloading and the like.
 Instead development is done by tweaking things and re-running `make`.
 Some things can be done more easily.
-If you want to see a CSS change quickly you can modify one in the build directory (`/ocaml.org`) to see it in the browser (just be sure to copy the change back to the source CSS directory!).
+If you want to see a CSS change quickly you can modify one in the build directory (`./ocaml.org/css`) to see it in the browser (just be sure to copy the change back to the source CSS directory!).

 Other nice tools you can use include: